VMoonLightV/HToMuMu_CERN/python/xgboost/README.md

-This code does the BDT training for the ggH and/or VBF Categorization.
+This code do the BDT training for the ggH Categorization.

-## First time only
+## First use

 Go to https://uscms.org/uscms_at_work/computing/setup/gpu.shtml and follow the EAF instructions.

-If you are not in Fermilab you will need to setup a vpn.
-Here are the instructions: https://uscms.org/uscms_at_work/physics/computing/setup/remote.shtml#VPN

-Once you have access to the cluster and the grid, go to https://analytics-hub.fnal.gov, create a server (you can request a 20GB workspace in CMS CERN, for instance).

-When you are in, do
+When you are in do

 ```
 "${SHELL}" <(curl -L micro.mamba.pm/install.sh)
 micromamba create -n xgboost_env xgboost python=3.10 krb5  curl cfitsio root tensorflow keras -c conda-forge